microsoft/lisa/docs/run_test/runbook.rst

 '''''

 List of node, it can be a virtual machine on Azure or Hyper-V, bare metal or others.
-For more information, refer to :ref:`write_test/concepts:node and environment`.
+For more information, refer to `Node and Environment <https://github.com/microsoft/lisa/blob/main/docs/write_test/concepts.rst#node-and-environment>`__.

 nodes_requirement
 '''''''''''''''''